joshgerdes/jekyll-uno/_posts/2022-08-09-create-a-public-holidays-api-using-microsoft-azure.md

 | Date | Country | Type | Name | Day | Year | Comments |

 We could enter the data manually, but I will leverage the Nager API to download and parse a CSV file for a few countries.
-You can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference.
+You can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API"){:target="_blank"} for reference.

 To do this, we will need PowerShell, so assuming you have logged into PowerShell and set the context to your Azure subscription, let us continue.